+For the safe operation of all electrical equipment within your Leisure Vehicle it is important that you read and fully understand these instructions.
+If you are unsure of any point please contact your dealer / distributor for advice before use.
 The system has a number of key components that you will need to be familiar with before attempting to use the system, these are:

 - The EC652 or EC653 Power Supply Unit (PSU) is a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar). - The control panel (CP) will be an EC600 or EC800 model, depending on motorhome specification.
-The control panel is used to turn circuits on and off and to display battery, water tank and other system information. - EC620 control panel uses and LCD screen with buttons at each side of the display. - The EC800 control panel uses a graphical touchscreen. - The PX300 Intelligent Battery charger 300W.
+The control panel is used to turn circuits on and off and to display battery, water tank and other system information. - The EC800 control panel uses a graphical touchscreen. - The PX300 Intelligent Battery charger 300W.